The Fastest Solid State Drives in 2023

 What Does SLC, MLC, TLC, and QLC Mean?

-An SSDs performance, as well as its life span, is to a large extent determined by the quality of the memory cells.
-Higher-quality memory not only performs better but can also be erased and written to a larger number of times before it wears out.
+An SSD’s performance, as well as its life span, is to a large extent determined by the quality of the memory cells.
+Higher-quality memory (NAND) not only performs better but can also be erased and written to a larger number of times before it wears out.

 SLC (single-level cell) NAND Flash memory is more durable than MLC (multi-level cell, two bits per cell), which in turn is more durable than TLC (triple-level cell) NAND.

-Over the past few years, QLC (quad-level cell) drives such as the Samsung QVO have also become available.
+More recently, QLC (quad-level cell) drives such as the Samsung QVO have also become common.
 Additional bits per cell affect performance negatively because it makes the cells considerably more error-prone.
 There are clever technologies that compensate for this, but in the end, there is no substitute for higher-quality NAND.

-As is often the case, high-end memory chips are more expensive to produce.
-There are no SSDs based on SLC memory in the market today (it has always been prohibitively expensive), and very few that use MLC.
-Samsung’s PRO lineup is an exception, excluding the 980 PRO, which is a TLC drive.
+Needless to say, high-end memory chips are more expensive to make.
+There are no SSDs based on SLC memory in the market today (it has always been prohibitively expensive), and very few outside of the enterprise market use MLC.
+Samsung’s PRO lineup is an exception, excluding the 980 and 990 PRO, which are TLC-based.

 SSD endurance: What is MTBF and TBW?

-MTBF is short for “mean time before failure” and is more relevant for conventional hard drives than SSDs, which have no mechanical parts that are prone to failure over time.
+MTBF is short for mean time before failure and is more relevant for conventional hard drives than SSDs, which have no mechanical parts prone to failure over time.
 TBW (terabytes written or total bytes written) is much more useful.
-This will give you is an indication of how much data can be written to the drive before it wears out.
-This is affected by the drive’s capacity, spare capacity (so-called overprovisioning), and the quality of the NAND memory chips.
+This number indicates how much data can be written to the drive before it wears out.
+It is determined by the drive’s capacity, spare capacity (also known as overprovisioning), and the quality of the NAND memory chips.

-For a drive with a 300 TBW rating, 300 TB is the amount of data that the manufacturer guarantees can be written to it (usually in a mutually exclusive number of years).
+For a drive with a 600 TBW rating, 600 TB is the amount of data the manufacturer guarantees can be written to it.
+Warranties are however mutually exclusive with a set number of years (usually five).
 This is not to say that an SSD will necessarily fail after this amount of data has been written.
-It is part of the warranty terms and an indication of its relative endurance.

 Production Processes

-Unlike other parts such as a CPU/GPU, a smaller production process as measured in nanometers (nm), is not a strong selling point, as this results in lower durability, all else being equal.
-For the average home or office user, durability is rarely an issue, since most SSDs are likely to outlive the rest of the computer by a fair margin.
-Just don’t rely on low-cost drives with cheap NAND in a server or other environment with a high continuous workload.
+Unlike other PC parts such as a CPU or GPU, a smaller production process as measured in nanometers (nm), is not a strong selling point, as this results in lower durability, all else being equal.
+For the average gamer or office user, durability is rarely an issue, since most SSDs likely outlive the rest of the computer by a fair margin.
+Low-cost drives with cheap NAND should however not be used in a server or other environment with a high continuous workload.

 TEAMGROUP T-Force CARDEA A440 Pro Graphene 2tb